seifhassine/REasy/readme.md

 ## Credits:

-@alphazolam for the uvar template.
+@alphazolam for the 010 RE templates.

 @TrikzMe for RE's MurMurHash3